 - establish temporary custody rights or visitation rights of minor children;

 - award financial support to the victim, if the parties are married; and

 What do Orders of Protection protect from?

 As briefly mentioned above, an OP is available for victims of (1) Domestic Abuse, (2) Sexual Assault, and (3) Stalking.
-Each of the three offenses have their own legal definitions and requirements, which are generally outlined and explained here.
+Each of the three offenses has their own legal definitions and requirements, which are generally outlined and explained here.

 Tenn.
-Code Ann. § 36-3-601(5) defines a domestic abuse victims in terms of his or her relationship to the abuser.
+Code Ann. § 36-3-601(5) defines domestic abuse victims in terms of his or her relationship to the abuser.
 Specifically, the statute provides domestic abuse victims are adults or minors who:

 - are current or former spouses;

 - live together or who have lived together;

 - are dating or who have dated or who have or had a sexual relationship;